Stephanie Bertumen is a Twin Cities-based actor/singer/dancer. Born in Los Angeles and raised in the Salt Lake City area, she

-The third year of the Program included a semester of study in London.
-Globe Education courses, performing on the Globe stage, and classes at the London International School of Performing Arts gave me new approaches to my craft.
-This experience abroad gave me space and time away from the well-established expectations of who I was and what I was capable of, which allowed me to venture into undeveloped territory in myself as a person and as an artist.
-I graduated summa cum laude with distinction with my Bachelor of Fine Arts degree in Acting in 2014.
+In the BA Theatre Arts Program, she focused on performance in physical theater and collaboratively-devised work.
+During her sophomore year of college, she re-auditioned for and was accepted into the University of Minnesota/Guthrie Theater BFA Actor Training Program.
+The third year of the program included a semester of study in London where Globe Education courses, performing on the Globe stage, and classes at the London International School of Performing Arts gave her new approaches to her craft.
+This time abroad afforded Stephanie freedom from well-established expectations of who she was, inspiring her to venture into new and exciting territory in herself as a person and artist.
+She graduated summa cum laude with distinction with her Bachelor of Fine Arts degree in Acting in 2014.

-Firm in her Catholic faith, she serves as a cantor at The Basilica of Saint Mary, the co-cathedral of the Roman Catholic Archdiocese of Minneapolis and Saint Paul.
+Firm in her Catholic faith, Stephanie serves as a cantor at The Basilica of Saint Mary, the co-cathedral of the Roman Catholic Archdiocese of Minneapolis and Saint Paul.
 Johann Sebastian Bach, one of the most renowned composers and musicians of all time, is quoted as having professed, “I play the notes as they are written, but it is God who makes the music.”
 Stephanie believes that the talents and passions she has are from God and that any art she creates is thanks to Him.
 She is desirous of following wherever the Holy Spirit leads.

 Ms. Bertumen treasures her mentors, namely: Randy Reyes, one of her very first influences and someone who continues to be an invaluable guide; and the late Ken Washington who gave Stephanie the chance to live her dream.
-She is also deeply grateful to her family…and dedicates her work to the memory of her mother.
+She is also deeply grateful to her family and dedicates her work to the memory of her mother.

 Mom, thank you for being my best friend on this journey.
 I love you boundlessly.
 Infinitely.